The collection of Solomon’s 375 proverbs begins.

 However, like many people in the Old Testament era, Solomon makes two broad assumptions:

-- Righteous living will result in the accumulation of wealth
+ASSUMPTION 1.
+Righteous living will result in the accumulation of wealth.

-In our new Testament era, almost all Christians reject the notion of economic salvation.
+In our new Testament era, most Christians reject the notion of economic salvation.
 In fact, many of our great heroes of the faith were quite poor.

 It is a fool’s pleasure to do wickedness.
 Foolish people are thickheaded.
 They enjoy doing evil.

 VERSE 24.
 What the wicked fear, will overtake them, but the desire of the righteous will be granted.